lexstudio/lexOS/README.md

 6. Target Devices:

-Can run on PCs, Raspberry Pi, and ARM-based laptops.
+Can run on PCs x86

 Designed to be portable across architectures, with a custom VM (Lexium) for ARM-to-x86 translation.